jonahkula/to-do-list/README.md

 Sort     - sort the list in alphabetical order

-Clear    - clear all item from the list\n
+Clear    - clear all item from the list\
 Finish   - write finished list to text file and exit program